misiektoja/spotify_profile_monitor/docs/usage.md

 The tool normalizes every accepted target form to a Spotify user ID for output filenames.
 It saves its log as `spotify_profile_monitor_<user_id/file_suffix>.log`.
 The log file name can be changed via `SP_LOGFILE` and its suffix via `FILE_SUFFIX` / `-y`.
 Logging can be disabled with `DISABLE_LOGGING` / `-d`.

 The terminal shows a concise startup summary by default.
 The complete non-secret summary is still written to the log.
 Use `--verbose` to show that complete summary in the terminal plus occasional events such as token refreshes or metadata backend changes.
-The complete view includes the effective JSON history directory alongside the other output destinations.
+The complete view includes the effective JSON history directory path alongside the other output destinations, including the current working directory path when `JSON_DIR` is empty.
 Use `--debug` for sanitized request flow and internal state details.

 Set `ASCII_LOG_SEPARATORS` to `"Auto"` (default) to use ASCII separator-only lines on Windows, `"On"` to use them on every operating system or `"Off"` to preserve Unicode separators in logs everywhere.
 Terminal separators stay Unicode.
 Log files and all other logged text remain UTF-8.